soumboussaha/FP-tracer/crawler/README.md

 A few notes about the used flags:

 - `-m fingerprinting` specifies that the fingerprinting/main crawls should be executed; not the filter-crawl again
-- `-c 12` is the concurrency / number of workers.
-It can prbably be set to slightly below the number of cores
+- `-c 12` is the concurrency/number of workers.
+It can probably be set to slightly below the number of cores
 - `-b 10` is the number of results per backup file. `10` should be fine
-- `-x` will cause the backup files not to be joined in the end. furthermore the RAM will be cleared once results are written to backup files. this flag should be set because of the higher amount of data in the fingerprinting crawl
+- `-x` will cause the backup files not to be joined in the end. furthermore, the RAM will be cleared once results are written to backup files. this flag should be set because of the higher amount of data in the fingerprinting crawl
 - `-l tranco/tranco_top-100k_N7QVW_2022-10-07_with_cmp` is the list of domains for the main crawl.
 It was created by evaluating the results from the first filter crawl

-### Donothing Crawl
+### Donothing Crawl ( simple crawl without accounting for consent banners )

-Similar to The measurement crawl but Donothing will access each page regardless of the compatiblity wiht the consent banner once with the consent-action do-nothing.
+Similar to The measurement crawl, Donothing will access each page regardless of the compatibility with the consent banner once with the consent-action do-nothing.

 Use the following commands to start the crawl.

-First build the image
+First, build the image
 ```
 sudo docker build --tag fingerprint-consent-docker .
 ```